thixd/In-the-cloud/README.md

 Simply: npm start

 ## Screenshots
-When first log in to the app, there is a log in page
+When first log in to the app, there is a log in page<br />
 ![Alt text](/screenshot/Login.png "LogIn Page")<br />
-If user dont have a account, they can sign up with email and password.
+If user dont have a account, they can sign up with email and password. <br />
 Else if forget password.
-The reset password option is provided
+The reset password option is provided<br />
 ![Alt text](/screenshot/ResetPassword.PNG "Reset Password Page")<br />
-When successfully login, homepage will look like the below.
+When successfully login, homepage will look like the below.<br />
-User can create new folder in cloud by clicking "New folder".
+User can create new folder in cloud by clicking "New folder".<br />
-Upload new files by clicking "Upload files"
+Upload new files by clicking "Upload files"<br />
 ![Alt text](/screenshot/HomePage.PNG "Home Page")<br />

 Credit to Youtube: Web Dev Simplifier